Prag8855/aab/content/guides/housing-scams.md

 ### Identity theft

 The scammer creates fake apartment listings.
-When you apply for the apartment, you must send many documents, like a passport and a bank account statement.
-They use those documents you send to steal your identity.[^6]
+When you apply for the apartment, you must send many personal documents.
+They use your documents to steal your identity.[^6]

 ## Scams by landlords and tenants